reedbc1/AIReaderAdvisory/README.md

 - For example, the following command does all three:
   - python3 pipeline.py --fetch --embed --chat
 - Use the --help tag to also see these descriptions in the shell.

+## What Files Do
+- catalog.py: retrieves library records from Vega catalog
+- embeddings.py: creates embeddings for library records
+- conversation.py: creates conversation with OpenAI API, retrieves library records based on query
+- pipeline.py: integrates all three

+## Future Releases
+A future program is in development.
+Features will include:
+- Search through all items
+- Program's database is updated automatically and regularly
+- User-friendly Web Interface
+- Availability is checked before recommendations are made to guarantee accuracy
+- Links are available to the item in the library catalog